Skip to content

 To earn your plumbing license and start working, you need to meet all the requirements listed by the South Carolina Residential Builders Commission and the South Carolina Department of Labor, Licensing and Regulation

-Here are the requirements for each type of license:
+Here are the requirements for each type of state license:

 License TypeRequirements

-Residential-Only Plumbers License• Written and passed a Technical exam and the SC Business Management & Law exam for Commercial Contractors.
+Residential Specialty Contractor Plumbing License• Written and passed a technical exam and the SC Business Management & Law exam for Commercial Contractors.

-• Have at least one year of supervised work experience from a licensed plumber.
+• Have at least 1 year of supervised work experience in the last 5 years under the supervision of a licensed plumber.

-Residential Specialty Contractor License• Written and passed the technical exam and the SC Business Management & Law exam for Commercial Contractors.
+Mechanical Contractor • Written and passed the technical exam and the SC Business Management & Law exam for Commercial Contractors.

 • Have at least 2 years of work experience in the last 5 years.